 - How do you feel about our solution, compared to others you’ve researched?

 Don’t shy away from inquiring about competitors.
 After all, we are in business!
 It’s fair game to ask questions regarding other vendors and solutions.
 Having an in-depth understanding of your clients’ current usage or previous usage will only help you be better at your job.
-Let’s talk dollars and cents
+Consider the following questions:

 - Do you have budget planned?